 Lynne JoyesRVN MBVNA A1Head Veterinary NurseLynne joined the team at Castle Vets to take up the Head Veterinary Nurse position in 2008 ....

 Lynne joined the team at Castle Vets to take up the Head Veterinary Nurse position in 2008.
 She is a qualified assessor, so is able to train student nurses as well as organising and supporting the whole nursing team.
-Lynne lives with 3 rescued guinea pigs and her Cocker Spaniel, Murphy.
 Lynne enjoys all sides of veterinary nursing and also loves getting out and about to help run our stall at various fairs and dog shows during the summer.
+Lynne shares her home with her cocker spaniel Murphy.

-Carina LutleyRVNSenior Veterinary NurseCarina joined Castle Vets in 2005...
+Laura RowleyRVNLead Veterinary NurseLaura joined Castle Vets in 2014 ...

 Sue DrewRVN, MBVNAVeterinary NurseSue has a keen interest in canine behaviour and helps out with our puppy classes.....

 Sue started training as a student veterinary nurse in 1979 and did her college training at Berkshire College of Agriculture.
 Once qualified, she worked at Castle Vets and became Head Nurse.
 She worked part time from 1989 when she started her family.
 Now her family have grown up she has returned to work on a more permanent basis to do what she loves.
-She and her husband have a home full of family and animals; 2 dogs, a cat, a corn snake, a rabbit, chickens, tropical fish and 2 horses and she takes home the hedgehogs we collect at the surgery in need of help, as well as other assorted wildlife.
-Sue has a keen interest in canine behaviour and helps out with our puppy classes.
+She and her husband have a home full of family and animals; 2 dogs, a cat, a corn snake, a rabbit, chickens, tropical fish and 2 horses and she cares for the hedgehogs that come into the surgery in need of help, as well as other assorted wildlife.
+Sue has a keen interest in canine behaviour.

 Sally SutherlandRVNVeterinary NurseSally enjoys nursing our hospitalised patients in kennels and theatre.

-Sally started working at Castle Vets in 1988 and qualified as a Veterinary nurse in 1991, she gained a City and Guilds in Clinical Small Animal Nutrition and was also our Head Nurse for a time.
-In 1995 Sally took break from nursing follow a different career and start a family, returning to Castle Vets last year.
-She is now back into her veterinary nursing and particularly loves nursing our hospitalised patients in kennels and theatre.
+Sally started working at Castle Vets in 1988 and qualified as a veterinary nurse in 1991, she gained a City and Guilds in Clinical Small Animal Nutrition and was also our Head Nurse for a time.
+In 1995 Sally took break from nursing follow a different career and start a family, returning to Castle Vets in 2016.
+She particularly loves nursing our hospitalised patients in kennels and theatre.
 Sally also enjoys nurse clinics and advising owners on pet care, she has two young dogs, two cats and a snake at home.

 Alison MaceRVN, VHA, MBVNAVeterinary NurseAlison enjoys surgical nursing, nurse clinics, looking after our hospitalised patients....